 The Neuroradiology Fellowship Training program at UAB is an ACGME accredited one-year program based at the University Hospital in Birmingham and The Kirklin Clinic.
-Fellows will also have a one month rotation at the Children's Hospital located a few blocks away.
+Fellows will also have a one-month rotation at the Children's Hospital of Alabama.

-The one-year program provides advanced training in all neuroimaging modalities including CT angiogram, CT perfusion, MRA, MR perfusion, MR spectroscopy, Cine CSF flow imaging, head and neck imaging, CT myelography and diagnostic angiography.
+The one-year program provides advanced training in all neuroimaging modalities including advanced imaging techniques, such as CT and MR perfusion, MR spectroscopy, CSF flow imaging, diffusion tractography, and functional MRI.
+Fellows will also be exposed to advanced nuclear medicine techniques by way of multidisciplinary conferences, including brain PET with various clinical and investigation radiotracers due to the availability of an advanced cyclotron and integrated PET/MR. The close clinical and research relationship with various clinical departments results in exposure to the most advanced neuroimaging techniques in epilepsy, brain tumors, and neurodegenerative disease, amongst others.
 The program is a well-rounded and varied experience that can serve as a solid foundation for either academic or private practice careers.

 A two-year program is available for interested individuals.
 The second year can be individualized to meet the interests and career goals of the second-year fellow.
 The curriculum is created through a series of meetings with the fellow, the Program Director and Section Chief, Radiology Residency Program Director, and the Chairman of Radiology, and laid out a year in advance.

-The Neuroradiology Section at UAB is composed of six full-time and two part-time fellowship trained neuroradiologists.
-Seven of the neuroradiologists hold Certificates of Added Qualification (CAQ) and one is CAQ eligible.
+The Neuroradiology Section at UAB is composed of seven full-time and one part-time fellowship-trained neuroradiologists.
 Four fellowship positions are available each year.
-Fellows fully participate in all clinical, educational and academic activities.
+Fellows fully participate in all clinical, educational, and academic activities.

-Our faculty members have a wide range of experience, accomplishments, interests, and backgrounds.
-Members of the section serve on the editorial board of the American Journal of Neuroradiology, as oral examiners for the American Board of Radiology and have co-authored popular textbooks in Neuroradiology.
-The faculty members and fellows participate actively in annual ASNR, ASHNR and RSNA meetings.
+Our faculty members have a broad range of experience, accomplishments, interests, and backgrounds.
+The experience benefits fellows by having a well-rounded exposure to recognized expertise in numerous areas, such as tumor and epilepsy imaging, head and neck imaging, and functional neuroimaging.
+Members of the section are well-published in a broad range of topics and also serve on editorial boards, such as the American Journal of Neuroradiology, and have co-authored popular textbooks in Neuroradiology.
+The Neuroradiology faculty have also received numerous awards in both education and research.
+The faculty members and fellows participate actively in annual regional and national meetings, including ASNR, ASHNR, ASFNR, and RSNA meetings.
 There is a strong emphasis on fellow education.

 Fellow Responsibilities, Rotations and Call

-The fellows work alongside the attendings on all clinical services.
-Supervision is provided according to the fellow's level of training, however, the fellow is expected to be able to give preliminary reads and call the referring physician regarding emergent or unexpected findings.
+The fellows work alongside the faculty on all clinical services.
+Supervision is provided according to the fellow's level of training; however, the fellow is expected to be able to give preliminary interpretations and call the referring physician regarding emergent or unexpected findings.
+A degree of autonomy is given to the fellows based on their experience level to allow more focused teaching on educational cases.

 Fellows are expected to teach residents rotating through neuroradiology.
 Each fellow prepares a teaching conference for the residents several times a year.
 Fellows are also expected to become involved in research projects during their fellowship.
 It is expected that these projects lead to scientific articles and presentations at scientific meetings.

 To help develop the academic skills necessary to produce such projects, close supervision is provided in the development phase of projects as well as the writing and presentation of the completed work.
 Research is mostly clinical in nature rather than in the basic science area.
-However, extensive resources are available for a broad variety of research according to the interests of the fellow.
+However, UAB is a large neuroscience research center providing extensive resources for a broad variety of research according to the interests of the fellow.
 In addition to our experienced clinical faculty, we have a large physics group with varied interests and experience.
-Extensive computer and statistical resources are also available.

 Salary and Benefits

 Salary, conference time, vacation time, and sick leave are fringe benefits that are competitive with other fellowship programs.
-The 2013-2014 salary for PGY-6 fellows will be $57,173.00.
 Fellows are on the same footing as faculty members in choosing vacation days, making vacation time generally flexible.
 A generous book and travel allowance is also provided.

 Standard comprehensive health insurance plans and other general amenities are provided by the UAB Hospital Foundation.

-The fellowship is also supported by an outstanding general diagnostic radiology residency program with daily didactic conferences (including 3 to 4 neuroradiology didactic lectures and case conferences) held for residents and fellows at 12 noon-1.30 pm in the Tishler conference room.
+The fellowship is also supported by an outstanding general diagnostic radiology residency program with daily didactic conferences (including 3 to 4 neuroradiology didactic lectures and case conferences) held for residents and fellows at 12:00-1:30 pm in the Tishler Conference Room.

 Some of the most beautiful suburbs in the United States surround the city, making Birmingham a wonderful place to live and raise a family.
 With its picturesque surroundings, Birmingham has been recognized as an "All American City", one of the top ten American cities to live and work, and one of the top ten entrepreneurial and job growth hot spots in America.
 Recently, the U.S. Conference of Mayors awarded Birmingham its Most Livable City designation.
 The cost of living in Birmingham compares very favorably to cities in other regions of the country.

-Philip R. Chapman, MD - Assistant Professor; Chief, Neuroradiology
+Philip R. Chapman, MD - Associate Professor, Chief, Neuroradiology

 Joel K. Curé, MD - Professor